baskerville/shkd/README.md

 ## Description

-shkd is a simple hotkey daemon for Linux.
+shkd is a simple hotkey daemon for the Linux console.

-It works in the console and in X.

 ## Usage